kelepool/docs.kelepool.com/src/en/developers/ethereum/api/Hardware.md

 let amount = ethers.utils.parseUnits('64.1', 'ether')

 // The following is the V1 version (deprecated), and the source channel parameter cannot be passed.
-// The source channel parameter is the identifier assigned to the third-party channel by Coke Mining Pool, which is used to distinguish which channel received the stakingd amount during dividend statistics.
+// The source channel parameter is the identifier assigned to the third-party channel by Coke Mining Pool, which is used to distinguish which channel received the staked amount during dividend statistics.
 // To use the V1 version, you must request before the user stakings: the user address registration interface (/user/v2/anonymouslogin) establishes the association between the user address and the source channel, so that we can distinguish the channel staking amount. const tx = await contract.createValidator(1, pubkey, withdrawal_credentials, signature, deposit_data_root, {
     from: userAddress, // user wallet address